omega8cc/boa/docs/DEBUG-APCU-DRUSH-CRON.md

 These do not automatically sync with each other.
 You are responsible for configuring the PHP-CLI version to match your sites' PHP-FPM version using those control files.

-What the `oN.ftp` limited shell provides is BOA's **special shell wrapper** for the commands you type: it reads the PHP-CLI control files and applies them, and makes `vdrush` available (the same wrapper runs your Ægir tasks).
-In a bash shell as `oN` (root's `su -s /bin/bash - oN`; `oN` has no login shell) your typed commands do not go through it — the control files are ignored for them, drush runs against whatever PHP version happens to be the system default, and `vdrush` will not work correctly.
+What the limited shell provides is `vdrush` and BOA's **special shell wrapper** for the commands you type: the wrapper reads the PHP-CLI control files and applies them, `vdrush` included (the same wrapper runs your Ægir tasks, except while an octopus upgrade runs).
+In a bash shell as `oN` (root's `su -s /bin/bash - oN`; `oN` has no login shell) your typed commands do not go through it — drush runs against whatever PHP version happens to be the system default while the processes it starts in turn (the batches of `updb`) run on the control-file version, and `vdrush` does not exist.

 See: https://github.com/omega8cc/boa/blob/5.x-dev/docs/DRUSH-CLI.md